Hasn’t this whole Coronavirus/COVID-19 thing really changed the way we travel at the moment?

 That said, each state has its own very broad interpretation of what constitutes a hotspot and its own way that they introduce associated border restrictions.
 Where one state may restrict movement based on LGA’s others might do so on a statewide basis.

-With this in mind, to be able to meet my personal work travel requirements, I have had to relocate myself and extend my stay in places longer really need to be there in order to abide by travel restrictions in place at the time to get to my next job.
+With this in mind, to meet my personal work travel requirements, I have had to relocate myself and extend my stay in places longer really need to be there to abide by travel restrictions in place at the time to get to my next job.

 The current advice across the country is that 14 days outside of what is considered a hotspot, the current quarantine period in Australia, will allow you to travel more freely.